 Follow the Evaluations Guide to get familiar with running experiments on Hamming AI.
 You should have a dataset ID and a secret key to continue with this guide.

-Creating a Custom Scorer - Python
+Creating a Custom Scorer (hello world) - Python